samanthacsik/strava-dashboard/README.md

 A browser window should open asking you to authorize Strava to access your data.
 Once you agree, it'll return a message in the browser, `Authentication complete.
 Please close this page and return to R.` This means things are working!

 You're now ready to retrieve, wrangle, and plot your data!
-Check out my [`leaflet_map.qmd`](https://github.com/samanthacsik/strava-hikes/blob/main/code/strava_hikes.Rmd) file to see how I created my `leaflet` heatmap.
+Check out my [`scrape_strava.qmd`](https://github.com/samanthacsik/strava-dashboard/blob/main/R/scrape_strava.qmd) file to see how I created my retrieved and wrangled my data in preparation for plotting and analysis.

 **Other resources:**